Extracting the gamma-ray source-count distribution below the Fermi-LAT detection limit with deep learning: Neural network architecture and training

 This approach is extremely fast, since it leverages on optimised 3D convolutions.
 Furthermore the sphere-to-patch operation is performed asynchronously by the CPU while the accelerator is training the model, allowing for virtually no bottlenecks in the processing pipeline.

-In order to cross-check our method, we also implemented the full-sky truly-spherical convolutions of \cite{nnhealpix}, obtaining very similar results.
-The two methods are therefore interchangeable for the type of information we want extract from the \fermi maps: however, our implementation allowed us to gain more than a factor of 10 in time of execution of the whole pipeline of training and validation.
+In order to cross-check our method, we also implemented the full-sky truly-spherical convolutions of \cite{nnhealpix}, obtaining very similar results. { In Appendix \ref{sec:full-spherical-nn}, we report some examples of the results and checks performed with a fully spherical convolution model.} The two methods are therefore interchangeable for the type of information we want extract from the \fermi maps: however, our implementation allowed us to gain more than a factor of 10 in time of execution of the whole pipeline of training and validation.
 This convergence of results with the fully spherical method of \cite{nnhealpix} gives us confidence on the reliability of our model, and the speed gain sets the basis for a future efficient extension of our analysis to several energy bins in the full \fermi energy range, in order to determine also the energy dependence of the $\dnds$ of unresolved sources.